-Home » View by Grade » 2nd Grade » Easy How to Draw a Windmill Tutorial and Windmill Coloring Page
+Home » View by Grade » 2nd Grade » How to Draw a Windmill: Easy Step-by-Step Art Lesson for Kids

 Below you’ll find an easy step-by-step tutorial for how to draw a Windmill and a Windmill Coloring Page.
 Many artists have been fascinated with their look over the years.

-Artists have been learning hot to draw windmills for centuries.
-They must have looked pretty modern to them, at one point in time.
+Artists have been drawing and painting windmills for centuries.
 Many of these buildings can still be seen in Denmark, and still have a fascinating look to them.
 This tutorial will show students how to draw the giant fan shape found on all of them, with just a few simple straight lines.

-To learn more about the history of windmills, you can go look back to a man named Poul la Cour who grew up on a farm in Djursland, Denmark in the 1850s.
+To learn more about the history of windmills, you can read about a man named Poul la Cour who grew up on a farm in Djursland, Denmark in the 1850s.
 He is noted for his early work on wind power which laid the foundation for modern windmill technology and wind power plants today.

-Use the button below to download this free tutorial
+Use the button below to grab this tutorial

 Windmill Coloring Page